What is a SBA Microloan?

-- Loan term: Most business loans for new businesses are very short-term loans.
+- Loan terms: Most business loans for new businesses are very short-term loans.
 Often, you have just a few months to repay them.
 However, SBA Microloans have loan terms as long as six years, making the monthly payments more affordable.

 How does the SBA Microloan program work?